-Operational risk is the risk of loss to the Credit Union resulting from deficiencies in processes, personnel, technology and infrastructure and from external factors other than credit, market and liquidity risks.
-Operational risks in the Credit Union relate mainly to those risks arising from a number of sources including legal compliance, business continuity, data infrastructure, outsourced services failures, fraud, and employee errors.

-The Credit Union's objective is to manage operational risk so as to balance the avoidance of financial losses through the implementation of controls, whilst avoiding procedures which inhibit innovation and creativity.
-These risks are managed through the implementation of polices and systems to monitor the likelihood of the events and minimise the impact.
-Systems of internal control are enhanced through:
+Operational risk is the risk of the direct or indirect loss arising from a wide variety of causes associated with the Credit Union's processes, personnel, technology and infrastructure, and from external factors other than credit, market and liquidity risks.
+Operational risks in the Credit Union relate mainly to those risks arising from a number of sources including legal compliance; business continuity; data infrastructure; outsourced services failures; fraud; and employee errors.
+The Credit Union's objective is to manage operational risk so as to balance the avoidance of financial losses and damage to the Credit Union's reputation with overall cost effectiveness.